xienshane/xienshane/README.md

 ### 🧠 About Me
 - 🎓 I'm currently a 3rd-year CS student diving deep into **Game Development**, **AI**, and **UI Design**
 - 💡 I love solving real-world problems with code and contributing to meaningful projects
-- ⚡ Fun Fact: I write clean code *and* drink questionable amounts of iced coffee ☕
+- ⚡ Fun Fact: I love to suffer ☕
 - 🌱 Currently learning: `Python`
 - 🤝 Open to collaborating on open-source, hackathons, or cool side projects!